MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 ms.reviewer: angieandrews
 ---

-# Use a prompt in a Power Automate
+# Use your prompt in Power Automate

 A prompt can be added as an action in a Power Automation flow so it is possible to generate text from it inside an automated process.